|Procurement Primer for Health and Family Planning Programs in Bangladesh|

 |Logistics Handbook: A Practical Guide for the Supply Chain Management of Health Commodities|

 The Logistics Handbook, updated in 2011, offers practical guidance in managing the supply chain, with an emphasis on health commodities.
 It is intended to help program managers who design, manage, and assess logistics systems for health programs.
 In addition, policymakers, system stakeholders, and anyone working in logistics will also find it helpful as a system overview and overall approach.
-Note: Spanish and French translations reflect the 2004 version of the handbook.
+Note: Spanish and French translations have been updated to reflect the current English version of the handbook.

 Logistics Handbook: A Practical Guide for Supply Chain Managers in Family Planning and Health Programs - Spanish